mawillcockson/TXButterflies.github.io/content/faq.md

 Volunteers should have a butterfly guide for their area that they can take along.
 An iNaturalist account is helpful for IDing butterflies from pictures taken, but there is no need to access iNaturalist in the field while surveying.

+## When should I survey?

+Butterflies are most active on clear days between 10 am and 4 pm, when the temperature is above 70 F and there is little wind.
+Depending on your location in Texas, monitoring can start as early as late February and go until late November south of I-10.
+North of I-10, monitoring may start as late as mid April, and end early October.

+## How many people can monitor a route?

+At most two people should go along on a survey, the monitor and an optional scribe.
+Only 1 person can observe butterflies.
+Ideally the same person will observe butterflies on all surveys during a season.

 ## Do I need experience identifying butterflies before joining?

 No!
 While experience is helpful, volunteers learn about common as well as rarer species of butterflies as they survey their route.

 ## What is a route?

 A route is any consistent path that a person can go along at a slow pace.
 Routes should include at least one 'natural' habitat.

 ## How long should a route be?